Text to Speech Voices

 - This would be Moribi Murano's first time directing a theatrical film.

 - The year in which Osamu Tezuka completed the synopsis is not specified but 1980 is a guess as the movie took a year to produce (1981 to 1982) and then was held by another year before theatrical released (1983).

-- The island Kukurukku resides on is called Fuigo Shima (Bellows Island) in Japanese.
+- The island Kukurukku lives on is called Fuigo Shima (Bellows Island) in Japanese.
 The US subtitled version of Unico to the Island of Magic may have kept the name as "fuigo" instead of a direct translation because most blacksmiths, weaponsmiths, swordsmiths, etc refer to Japanese-styled box or forge bellows as just fuigo or fuigo box/forge.

 - Mokuba translates to rocking horse in Japanese.
 For the movie translation, Mokuba wasn't directly translated possibly to give the character more of a name instead of just calling it a rocking horse.